highgarden-website/landing-page/README.md

 ## Deployment

-Each Pull Request creates a new instance on `now`, each merge to `master` will be automatically deployed to `production`
+Each Pull Request creates a new instance on `now`, each merge to `master` will be automatically deployed to `production`.